kevinwkc/TableauR_ExploratoryAnalysis/TableauR_ExploratoryAnalysis_FR.md

 # find next power of two for number of kernel density estimates
 n_dens <- 2^ceiling(log2(size))
 # choose smoothing bandwidth for the Gaussian kernel density estimator
+# note that we use Silverman's (1986) rule of thumb, with factor 0.9, however the
+# methods of Sheather & Jones (1991) might be better for larger datasets (bw.SJ)
 bw_dens <- bw.nrd0(vec)
 # select the left and right-most points of the axis at which the density is to be estimated
 # this will be either 3 times the bandwidth outside of the vector range, or axisMin/axisMax